-[1] Nuclear generation is not part of the All-Requirements Project power supply.
+^[1] Nuclear generation is not part of the All-Requirements Project power supply.
 It is owned directly by some Project participants.

-[2] Includes power purchased from U.S. Sugar cogeneration facility and power generated from FMPA's ownership share of the Stanton Energy Center using landfill gas.[3]
-Includes transmission losses.
+^[2] Includes power purchased from U.S. Sugar cogeneration facility and power generated from FMPA's ownership share of the Stanton Energy Center using landfill gas.

+^[3] Includes tranmission losses on the Bulk Electric System.